zschutzman/zschutzman.github.io/tradeoffs-fair-dist/pareto.md

 ## *Trade-offs in Fair Redistricting* -- Online Appendix

-This is the online appendix for the paper *Trade-offs in Fair Redistricting* which is, inconveniently to you, not available as a preprint right now, but this website isn't linked anywhere, so...
+This is the online appendix for the paper *Trade-offs in Fair Redistricting*, to appear at [AI, Ethics, and Society 2020](https://aies-conference.com).

-In that paper, we explore empirically the 'price' one must pay in terms of the compactness of districts in order to improve the partisan symmetry of a plan (and vice versa) in North Carolina and Pennsylvania.
+In the paper, we explore empirically the 'price' one must pay in terms of the compactness of districts in order to improve the partisan symmetry of a plan (and vice versa) in North Carolina and Pennsylvania.
 Due to space constraints, we could not include all of the Pareto-optimal plans in the paper itself, so we include them here.
 There are 13 plans for North Carolina and 25 for Pennsylvania, including the four displayed in the paper.
 Click a state below to see the plans for that state.